 Offer Unique Benefits

-The most popular benefits folks look for are the traditional health and retirement benefits.
+The most popular benefits workers look for are traditional health and retirement benefits.
 If your budget won’t allow it, then consider some unique benefits which will make you different.

-There are several low-cost benefits you can offer your employees.
+There are several low-cost benefits you can offer your to help reduce employee turnover.

 If you employ millennials offer them one year of free Spotify premium membership or host a bring your dog to work day on Wednesdays.
 If you have a slow week like the holidays, give them half the day off and pay them for the whole day.
 These perks might not apply to your business, but the idea is to think of small unique benefits that do not cost much.
 This helps make the work environment more friendly and creates happy employees.

 Ensure you really listen to your employees about what they want.
 Be creative and gather up different ideas.
-There are many reasons of turnover, but there are many ways you can control it if you listen to what your employees want.
-For many people, they would like to work at a company with flexible hours, good leadership, and fun perks.
+There are many reasons for turnover, but there are many ways you can control it if you listen to what your employees want.
+For many people, they would like to work at a company with flexible hours, good leadership, good work equipment and technology, and fun perks.

 Let’s face it, without your employees you have no business.
-Make sure you keep great talent when you find it and take care of them.
+Make sure you focus on employee turnover, keep great talent when you find it, and take care of them.
 They will give your company the competitive advantage you need to succeed.